ryantd42/NY-Legislative-Git/2023/A6404C-2023/bill.md

-  Committee on Local Governments -- committee discharged, bill  amended, ordered  reprinted  as  amended  and  recommitted to said committee -- again reported from said committee with amendments, ordered  reprinted as amended and recommitted to said committee
+  Committee on Local Governments -- committee discharged, bill  amended, ordered  reprinted  as  amended  and  recommitted to said committee -- again reported from said committee with amendments, ordered  reprinted as  amended  and  recommitted  to said committee -- recommitted to the Committee on Local Governments in accordance  with  Assembly  Rule  3, sec.
+2  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT  to  amend  the  public officers law, in relation to waiving the local residency requirement for the village clerk and village treasur- er in the village of Portville
+ AN ACT to amend the public officers law and the village law, in relation to waiving the local residency requirement for the village  clerk  and village treasurer in the village of Portville

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Section 3 of the public officers law is amended by adding a new subdivision 73 to read as follows:
+Section 3 of the public officers law is amended by adding a new subdivision 75 to read as follows:
-  73. IN THE VILLAGE OF PORTVILLE, IN THE  COUNTY  OF  CATTARAUGUS,  THE PROVISIONS  OF  THIS  SECTION REQUIRING A PERSON TO BE A RESIDENT OF THE POLITICAL SUBDIVISION OR MUNICIPAL CORPORATION OF THE STATE FOR WHICH HE OR SHE SHALL BE CHOSEN OR WITHIN WHICH HIS OR HER OFFICIAL FUNCTIONS ARE REQUIRED TO BE EXERCISED, SHALL NOT PREVENT A PERSON  FROM  HOLDING  THE OFFICE  OF  VILLAGE  CLERK AND VILLAGE TREASURER OF THE VILLAGE OF PORT- VILLE, PROVIDED THAT SUCH PERSON RESIDES WITHIN CATTARAUGUS COUNTY OR AN ADJOINING COUNTY WITHIN THE STATE OF NEW YORK.
-PROVIDED, HOWEVER,  THAT THE  PERSON PERFORMING THE FUNCTIONS OF VILLAGE CLERK AND VILLAGE TREAS- URER IN ANY OTHER VILLAGE SHALL BE A RESIDENT  OF  SUCH  VILLAGE  UNLESS OTHERWISE PROVIDED BY LAW.
+  75. IN THE VILLAGE OF PORTVILLE, IN THE  COUNTY  OF  CATTARAUGUS,  THE PROVISIONS  OF  THIS  SECTION REQUIRING A PERSON TO BE A RESIDENT OF THE POLITICAL SUBDIVISION OR MUNICIPAL CORPORATION OF THE  STATE  FOR  WHICH SUCH PERSON SHALL BE CHOSEN OR WITHIN WHICH SUCH PERSON'S OFFICIAL FUNC- TIONS  ARE  REQUIRED  TO  BE  EXERCISED, SHALL NOT PREVENT A PERSON FROM HOLDING THE OFFICE OF VILLAGE CLERK AND VILLAGE TREASURER OF THE VILLAGE OF PORTVILLE, PROVIDED THAT SUCH PERSON RESIDES WITHIN CATTARAUGUS COUN- TY OR AN ADJOINING COUNTY WITHIN THE  STATE  OF  NEW  YORK.
+PROVIDED, HOWEVER,  THAT  THE PERSON PERFORMING THE FUNCTIONS OF VILLAGE CLERK AND VILLAGE TREASURER IN ANY OTHER VILLAGE  SHALL  BE  A  RESIDENT  OF  SUCH VILLAGE UNLESS OTHERWISE PROVIDED BY LAW.
   §  2.
+Section  3-300  of  the  village law is amended by adding a new subdivision 35 to read as follows:
+  35. NOTWITHSTANDING ANY PROVISIONS OF THIS CHAPTER OR ANY OTHER GENER- AL LAW, LOCAL LAW, ORDINANCE, OR SPECIAL ACT, THE VILLAGE BOARD OF TRUS- TEES OF THE INCORPORATED VILLAGE OF PORTVILLE, CATTARAUGUS COUNTY,  MAY,

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD10464-06-4
+ A. 6404--C  2

+ BY  RESOLUTION,  PROVIDE THAT THE VILLAGE CLERK/TREASURER OF THE VILLAGE OF PORTVILLE, CATTARAUGUS COUNTY, NEED NOT BE RESIDENTS OF SUCH VILLAGE, BUT MUST BE RESIDENTS IN THE COUNTY IN WHICH SUCH VILLAGE IS LOCATED  OR AN ADJOINING COUNTY WITHIN THE STATE OF NEW YORK.
+PROVIDED, HOWEVER, THE PERSON  PERFORMING THE FUNCTIONS OF VILLAGE CLERK/TREASURER IN ANY OTHER VILLAGE SHALL BE A RESIDENT OF SUCH VILLAGE, UNLESS  OTHERWISE  PROVIDED BY AN ACT OF THE STATE LEGISLATURE.
+  § 3.
 This act shall take effect immediately.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10464-04-3